fossisawesome/firmium-docs/src/content/settings.md

 # Settings

-The Settings view is split into a few groups: Appearance, Playback, Services, Account, and Debug.
+The Settings view is split into a few groups: Appearance, Playback, Downloads, Services, Account, and Debug.

 ## Appearance